tyrondao/dao/leaderboard.md

 Points are awarded based on the following activities:

+1. Using the app to test the SYRON USD stablecoin
+2. Joining TyronDAO
+3. Participating in a customer interview
+4. Sharing feedback

+### 1. Test SYRON USD

 | Task | Testnet | Mainnet |
 |------|----------|--------|
 | Get your Safety Deposit Box (SDB) address | 50 | 100 |